 Schwannomas most commonly affect people between the ages of 50 and 60 years.
 They rarely occur in children.

 Schwannomas usually develop randomly in otherwise healthy people.
 In some cases, a schwannoma is caused by a genetic condition, such as neurofibromatosis 2 (NF2), schwannomatosis or Carney complex.
 People with these genetic conditions usually have more than one schwannoma.

 Schwannomas are rare.
 They affect fewer than 200,000 people each year in the United States.
 About 60% of benign schwannomas are vestibular schwannomas (acoustic neuromas).

 Symptoms and Causes

-Tumors by the facial nerve can affect swallowing, eye movement, and taste sensations or cause facial paralysis.
+Tumors by your facial nerve can affect swallowing, eye movement and taste sensations or cause facial paralysis.

 Diagnosis and Tests